zendesk/zendesk_app_framework_sdk/doc/source/sdk/v1/iframes_in_apps.md

 ### Introducing the Zendesk App Framework (ZAF) SDK

-ZAF SDK is a JavaScript library that simplifies cross-frame communication between an external website and the Zendesk app containing it.
+ZAF SDK is an open-source JavaScript library that simplifies cross-frame communication between an external website and the Zendesk app containing it.
+You can view and contribute to the source code in [GitHub](https://github.com/zendesk/zendesk_app_framework_sdk).

 ### Getting Started